 Down for some people

-Fill power measures how lofty and fluffy a down pillow feels by measuring the amount of volume a single gram of down takes up, and 700 cubic centimeters per gram is a good medium between price and quality: While 750+ is generally considered “excellent quality,” it is a difficult and expensive proposition to find a quality pillow with a fill power that high, while still being at least 80 percent down—even Cuddledown’s pillows aren’t 100 percent down, due to “small fibers, and sometimes, very small feathers that have separated from the down clusters” which aren’t, by the legal definition, down.
+Fill power measures how lofty and fluffy a down pillow feels by measuring the amount of volume a single gram of down takes up, and 700 cubic centimeters per gram is a good medium between price and quality: While 750+ is generally considered “excellent quality,” it is a difficult and expensive proposition to find a quality pillow with a fill power that high, while still being at least 75 percent down, which is the legal minimum percentage of down required to call a product “down,” “goose down,” or “duck down.”
+(The remaining 25 percent “normally consists of waterfowl feathers and small amounts of other components.”)

 We really like the Cuddledown in comparison to its closest competitors, like Garnet Hill’s Signature White Goose Down Pillow, for a number of reasons.
 First, like the Double DownAround and most down alternative pillows (and unlike the vast majority of down pillows), it offers several different fill levels: soft, medium and overfill.
 That gives side sleepers a fighting shot at an appropriate and comfortable down pillow, especially if they don’t have particularly broad shoulders, although we still think they (and everyone, really) will be better suited by down alternative.
 Even overfilled, down just doesn’t have the support and height of a good down alternative.
 If it were cheaper, we might recommend trying it, but at $169 for an overfilled, standard-sized pillow, that’s an awfully expensive proposition.